Data delayed at least 15 minutes

 Principle 6: Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities

-Directors service contracts or letters of appointment make provision for a director to seek personal advice in furtherance of his or her duties and responsibilities.
+Directors’ service contracts or letters of appointment make provision for a director to seek personal advice in furtherance of his or her duties and responsibilities.
 The Directors keep their skillsets up to date through maintaining a dialogue with the Company’s investee companies and through their general engagement with the sectors in which the Company invests.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-Succession planning is currently undertaken on an informal basis by the Board in consultation with outside advisors.
-The Board is satisfied that this is appropriate for this stage of the Company’s development.
+Succession planning is currently undertaken on an informal basis by the Board in consultation with its advisers.
+The Board is satisfied that this is appropriate for this stage and size of the Company’s development.
 The Board has seen changes during the year with the appointment of Emma Wilson and, after the year end, the re-appointment of Antony Laiker and is committed to making further appointments as required, including an additional independent non-executive director.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours

 The Company conducts its business in a socially responsible manner, acting with integrity and professionalism.
 The Board is aware of the activities in which its investee companies are engaged and the impact those activities have on the communities which they serve.
-A large part of the Group’s activities is centred upon what needs to be an open and respectful dialogue with investee companies.
+A large part of the Company’s activities is centred upon what needs to be an open and respectful dialogue with investee companies.
 This dialogue enables the Board to ensure the culture of the investee companies is consistent with that of the Company itself.
-The importance of sound ethical values is vital to the ability of the Group to successfully achieve its corporate objectives.
+The importance of sound ethical values is vital to the ability of the Company to successfully achieve its corporate objectives.

-When seeking new investment opportunities the Company will consider the potential investee company’s ethical values and behaviours.
+When seeking new investment opportunities, the Board considers the potential investee Company’s ethical values and behaviours.

 Principle 9: Maintain Governance structures and processes that are fit for purpose and support decision-making by the Board

 The Board as a whole has overall responsibility for promoting the success of the Company.
-The Executive Director has day to day responsibility for the operation of the Company and engagement with shareholders.
-The Non-Executive director is responsible for bringing independent and objective judgement to Board decisions.
+The Executive Directors have day-to-day responsibility for the operation of the Company and engagement with shareholders.
+The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.
 Whilst there is no formal schedule of matters specifically reserved for approval by the Board, the following would be considered by all members of the Board:

-The Company is a small investing company that takes minority stakes in a range of businesses and the company itself has minimal operational / trading activity.
-As such the Board have concluded that, at this time, a board comprising Antony Laiker (the Executive Director) and Brent Fitzpatrick (the Non-Executive Chairman) and Antony Laiker (from 21 July 2022 as Non-Executive Director) is suitable for its purposes, size and complexity.
-The Board monitors the board structure on an ongoing basis to ensure it is effective.
+The Company is a small investing company that takes minority stakes in a range of businesses and the Company itself has minimal operational / trading activity.
+As such the Board has concluded that, a Board comprising James Normand (Executive Director), Emma Wilson (from 1 September 2021) (Executive Director), Brent Fitzpatrick (the Non-Executive Chairman) and Antony Laiker (from 21 July 2022 as Non-Executive Director) is suitable for its purposes, size and complexity.
+The Board monitors its structure on an ongoing basis to ensure it is effective.
 The Board has publicly stated the intention to further strengthen the Board through the appointment of an independent non-executive director.

-Due to the size of the Board the Company does not maintain an audit committee and, as such, the Board as a whole undertakes the functions of such a committee including reviewing the independence and objectivity of the external auditor.
-This includes reviewing the nature and extent of non-audit services supplied by the external auditor to the Company, seeking to balance objectivity and value for money.
+Due to the size of the Board, the Company similarly does not maintain an audit committee and, as such, the Board as a whole undertakes the functions of such a committee including reviewing the independence and objectivity of the external auditor.

 The Company proposes to keep its systems and controls under review to ensure compliance with best practice having regard to its size and resources available.